zaber04/ip-address-manager/README.md

 ## Declaration

 This is my first time working with Lumen Micro Framework and I'm excited about it.
 This is also my first time implementing microservices in PHP environment.
 Previously I have implemented microservices in node based environment.
 Therefore, there might be some beginner mistakes.
 So, I appreciate feedback and suggestion to improve the project.
+I am also working within time constraints and hence UML, ERD diagrams weren't created yet.

 ## Microservices